Ada Maria Isasi-Diaz: Controversy

-In 2007 she became an unofficial church pastor after the Archdiocese of New York closed Our Lady of Angels Catholic Church in East Harlem, the parish church she attended while in seminary.
+In 2007 she became an unofficial church pastor after the Archdiocese of New York closed Our Lady Queen of Angels Catholic Church in East Harlem, the parish church she attended while in seminary.
 A group of parishioners began holding protests and prayer meetings outside the building, but eventually it became a neighborhood institution where Isasi-Díaz delivered sermons.
 In March 2012, Isasi-Díaz's invitation as a keynote speaker at the Vanderhaar Symposium at Christian Brothers University was canceled due to her support for the ordination of women to the Catholic priesthood and because she ministered at her nephew's same-sex marriage ceremony at a Unitarian Church in Washington in 2009.

 Death

-She died, after receiving her last rites, in New York on May 13, 2012, from cancer at age 69.
-Her requiem mass was held at St. Thomas the Apostle Catholic Church in Miami, Florida, on 19 May 2012.
+She died from cancer, after receiving her last rites in New York on May 13, 2012, at age 69.
+Her requiem Mass was held at St. Thomas the Apostle Catholic Church in Miami, Florida, on 19 May 2012.
 Later that day she was buried at Our Lady of Mercy Cemetery.